 Gather character references

-Get references from people who know you well and can talk about your good traits, like your employer, coworkers, friends, or leaders in your community.
+Get references from people who know you well and who can attest to your positive traits, like your employer, coworkers, friends, or leaders in your community.
 These references can help show that you are a good person, which may sway the judge’s choice.

 Engage in counselling or rehabilitation

-If your attack was caused by drug use, anger management problems, or other personal issues, you might want to go to counselling, therapy, or recovery.
-You can show the court that you are willing to change your behaviour by dealing with your problems.
+If your attack was caused by drug use, anger management problems, or other personal issues, it is advisable to attend counselling, therapy, or rehabilitation programs.
+This can also show the court that you are willing to change your behaviour by addressing the underlying issues that lead to the crime.

 Show remorse and take responsibility